Keyj33k/htkit/DOCS/INSTALLATION.md

 ## Update the pentesting assistant:

-- Change to the Hunter-Toolkit Directory and type:
+- Change path to the Hunter-Toolkit Directory and type:

     ```
     bash updater